learn-co-students/west-se-040521/14-react-state-events/README.md

 * Create event handler callbacks that manipulate state
 * Know the difference between container and presentational components

+## Imperative vs. Declarative
+Imperative: telling how to do something
+Declarative: telling *what* you want the outcome to me

 ### CFU: Using state and events to update state